-The secondary heat exchanger is intended to extract total (sensible and latent) heat from the flue gases downstream of the primary heat exchanger.
-As a result, condensation of moisture in the flue gas will take place on the secondary heat exchanger surfaces and in the exhaust vent.
+The CHRM is intended to extract total (sensible and latent) heat from the flue gases downstream of the primary heat exchanger.
+As a result, condensation of moisture in the flue gas will take place on the CHRM surfaces and in the exhaust vent.
 This condensation is a natural outcome when efficiencies exceed 90%.

 A neutralizer cartridge is provided and must be installed in the line from the condensate collection pot to the drain.
-PH level of the condensate is to be checked regularly and neutralizing medium is to be replaced at least once a year.
+PH level of the condensate is to be checked regularly and neutralizing medium is to be replaced as required to maintain effectiveness.
 A neutralizer cartridge is available from the factory.